 Traumatic brain injuries (TBIs), unfortunately, remain extremely common in the United States and throughout the world.
 According to the (“CDC”) Center for Disease Control, there were roughly 288,000 hospitalizations tied to TBIs in the U.S. in 2014, many of them due to vehicle crashes and falls (mostly the latter).
 In total, there were 2.5 million TBI-related Emergency Department visits that year.
 The Brain Injury Association of America also recently estimated that at least 5.3 million Americans live with a TBI-related disability.
-The association listed electric shock, infectious diseases, strokes, toxic exposure, and tumors as other common causes of brain injuries.
+The association listed electric shock, infectious diseases, strokes, toxic exposure, and tumours as other common causes of brain injuries.

 Moderate and severe TBIs can result in loss of consciousness.
 A TBI is simply a brain injury irrespective of how mild, moderate or severe.
 It can range from a bang or shake of the head to striking your head off the ground or being hit by an object.
 It can be defined as a mild, moderate or severe TBI depending on the initial severity but irrespective of the initial diagnosis, it’s the residual effects and the problems that it brings that will ultimately decide how mild, moderate or severe that the injury is.
 Because the brain is our body’s computer and is such a complex organ, diagnostic testing such as MRI’s and CT scans, although much more advanced are still not definitive in identifying the extent or even the origin of the brain injury.
-In a lot of cases, it’s the people closest to the brain injured person who can put the jigsaw puzzle pieces together when it comes to identifying if someone has had a brain injury and whether it’s permanent.
-No matter who it is that has suffered a traumatic brain injury, it’s important to know all the fundamental facts related to this type of sometimes-fatal injury, including what to do if you believe you sustained such injury due to someone else’s negligence.
+In a lot of cases, it’s the people closest to the brain-injured person who can put the jigsaw puzzle pieces together when it comes to identifying if someone has had a brain injury and whether it’s permanent.
+No matter who it is that has suffered a traumatic brain injury, it’s important to know all the fundamental facts related to this type of sometimes fatal injury, including what to do if you believe you sustained such injury due to someone else’s negligence.
 Don’t ever be misled by false information, as this type of injury can affect many people and entities around you, such as family, friends and healthcare providers.

 What are some of the incidents of brain injury that we deal with in personal injury cases?